Sheriff Jeff Shrader

 - Elevated safety in the county jail by developing career-track opportunities for employees in the detentions function and by hiring a professional detentions administrator

-- Protected our children by establishing the CHEEZO child predator enforcement team within the JCSO when its existence became threatened
+- Established the CHEEZO child predator enforcement team within the JCSO when its existence became threatened at a partner agency